Corderodedios182/Blog/_posts/2018-01-01-python-for-maths.md

 categories:
   - curated-resources
 tags:
-  - python
+  - Python
   - maths
-date: 2019-03-22T16:22:17
+date: 2018-01-01T16:22:17
 ---

 ![sample plot]({{ '/images/python_for_maths/gravitational_plot.png' | absolute_url }}){: .align-center}

 The above image was generated using `matplotlib` courtesy code provided by [Doing Math with Python](https://github.com/doingmathwithpython/code/blob/master/chapter2/Chapter2.ipynb) book.

 Last month, I had an opportunity to conduct beginner Python workshop for maths department students in an arts and science college.
 It was a great experience and I had my first taste of how Python could be applied for mathematical problems.
 Presented here are bunch of useful links that I gathered as resources for the students.

 # Documentation links